Counting your inventory in Apicbase is very easy and gives you a very interesting insight into your stock history.

-To start counting your inventory, click the "Record count" button (highlighted above).
+To start counting your inventory, click the "Start count" button.

 The small color indicator next to the input boxes refers to the state of the data you inputted: green means that it's saved, so you can leave the count page and come back to it later; yellow means that it's saving; red means that an error occurred.

 In this view, you can also filter items to help you find exactly what you're looking for.
 This option can be found by clicking the "Search" button on the grey toolbar at the top: